universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi21.png)

-Now, if we go back to "Overview", the graph will look like that.
+Now, the graph will look like this.

 ![](./img/gephi26.png)